grasshopper-cms/grasshopper-cms/README.md

 For an example config object see the [grasshopper-demo](https://github.com/grasshopper-cms/grasshopper-demo/blob/master/index.js#L9).

 In the example above, `app` is a standard express app.
 You can set it up as you normally would for a website or api.
-You can inform your models with queries via `grasshopper.authenticatedRequest`, and you can view the admin at https://localhost:3000/admin .
+You can inform your models with queries via `grasshopper.authenticatedRequest`, the grasshopper api is running at `/api`, and you can view the admin at https://localhost:3000/admin .

 ## Queries